Scaffolding a Service

 After running the command, the following files and folder will be created:

-$ ls -a .stoobly/docker/sampleapis
+$ ls -a .stoobly/services/sampleapis

 .config.yml .docker-compose.base.yml mock record test

-Run the scaffold service list command to list all services.
+Run the `scaffold service list` command to list all services.
 You should see your new service called "samplesapis" as well as others used by Scaffold:

 $ stoobly-agent scaffold service list